Honeysuckle Simple Syrup

 Honeysuckle Recipes To Try

-Then take it a step beyond that, and I’ve made:
+Then take it a step beyond that, and we’ve made:

 If you’re looking for more simple syrup recipes, try these: